BBC Logo

 BBC Emblem

-Traditionally, all the emblems and the last updated one are designed in a strict British style – combining two contrasting colors – black and white.
-The new logo was the last demonstration of British conservatism in terms of the approach to its image.
-All previous versions remained faithful to the general style – three black squares with white capital letters inside each.
+Traditionally, all the emblems, including the most recent one, are designed in a strict British style, combining two contrasting colors: black and white.
+The new logo was the final demonstration of British conservatism in terms of its approach to image.
+All previous versions remained faithful to the general style, three black squares with white capital letters inside each.
 Some differences from the previous ones were expressed using the signature typeface, BBC Reith Sans Bold.
-The letters in this style look more neat and stylish.
-The black squares had subtle roundings and were slightly more distant from each other.
+The letters in this style look neater and more stylish.
+The black squares had subtle rounding and were slightly farther apart.

 Such changes were not perceived as significant by the audience.
 Nevertheless, unlike the previous one, the new emblem is more visually pleasing.
 The distance from the edges of the squares to each side of the letters placed in them is strictly the same.
 The composition is so precisely and harmoniously aligned that one can speak of its high style.
 The font itself stands out for its elegance and softness of visual perception.